YongHsiangHsieh/Smart-Wardrob/README.md

 ### Weather-Based Outfit Suggestion
 - **Current State**: Outfit suggestions are based on user preferences and wardrobe contents without considering external factors.
 - **Enhancement**: Integrate a weather API to fetch daily weather forecasts.
 Utilize this data to offer more context-aware outfit suggestions, such as recommending an umbrella on rainy days.
 This feature aims to enhance the application's practicality by adapting suggestions to daily weather conditions.

+## Known Issues

+### UserManagerTest Fails on Gradle Build

+**Issue Description:**
+- The `UserManagerTest` suite passes when executed within IntelliJ IDEA, but fails during a Gradle build.
+- This inconsistency in test results is yet to be resolved.

+**Impact:**
+- This issue may affect the reliability of the `UserManager` functionality when the application is built using Gradle.

+**Current Workarounds:**
+- None at the moment.
+Tests are currently being executed and validated within the IntelliJ IDEA environment.

+**Investigation and Help Needed:**
+- We are actively investigating the root cause of this discrepancy.
+- Any insights or contributions to resolve this issue would be greatly appreciated.
+Please refer to our [Contribution Guidelines](link-to-contribution-guidelines) for more details on how you can help.